-What has healthcare providers and family caregivers concerned for this flu season, is that there is no evidence an individual cannot become infected with both viruses at the same time.
+What has healthcare providers and family caregivers concerned for this flu season is a co-infection or when an individual becomes infected with both viruses at the same time.
 Since both can be deadly for seniors and those with underlying health conditions, the need to diligently practice proper handwashing techniques and decrease any unnecessary exposure is paramount.

 9 Ways to Limit Exposure to Viruses

-- Stay home if ill or not feeling well.
-The country has been practicing social distancing measures for six months, and social isolation and loneliness may be setting in for older adults.
+5. Stay home if ill or not feeling well.
 Now is not the time to become complacent.
 If you or another family member or friend feel ill, or have knowingly been exposed to either virus, avoid contact with others.
 Either virus can be spread up to two days before symptoms present and, in almost all cases, they remain contagious for a minimum of seven days.

 Boosting the Immune System

 Older adults have weaker immune systems and its possible family caregivers do as well because of stress and lack of sleep, which are common amongst those caring for others.
-These tips can help older adults and family caregivers improve their immune systems.
+These tips can help improve immune systems.

-- Take dietary supplements.
 Vitamin C is known for its antioxidant properties and vitamin B12 is an energy producer.
-Many older adults, 60 or older have vitamin B12 deficiency.
+Many older adults, 60 or older, have vitamin B12 deficiency.

-- Eat a balanced diet.
 Eat whole foods rich in key nutrients like zinc, iron, protein and vitamins C and D. Avoid processed foods like packaged cookies, meats and chips.
+Start with these tips.

-- Exercising boosts the immune system and benefits the body.
-These helpful fitness articles are designed for older adults.
+Exercising boosts the immune system and benefits the body.
+Try to incorporate these activities for a senior's mind, body and soul.

-- Medicare or most insurances cover the cost.
-As long as the provider accepts Medicare, the vaccination is free.
-Check with your insurance company about coverage for this preventative service.
-Many drugstores, pharmacies and Veterans Affairs medical facilities also offer low cost flu shots.
+Additionally, Medicare and most insurance plans cover the cost of both vaccines.
+It is always best to check coverage with your insurance company.
+Many drugstores, pharmacies and Veterans Affairs medical facilities also offer low-cost flu shots.

-Of all things to be aware of this cold and flu season, it’s of utmost importance to listen to your body and be in touch with aging loved ones to help assess any virus symptoms.
-Don’t be afraid to call a healthcare provider or schedule a telehealth appointment to discuss any influenza, COVID-19 or other health concerns.
-Remember it’s best to be proactive with any health concerns and you shouldn’t feel guilty for calling a physician or the nurse line.
+Of all things to be aware of this cold and flu season, it’s of utmost importance to listen to your body.
+Don’t hesitate to call a healthcare provider or schedule a telehealth appointment to discuss any influenza, COVID-19 or other health concerns.
+Remember it’s best to be proactive with all health concerns and you shouldn’t feel guilty for calling a physician or the nurse line.

-For more caregiving during COVID-19 resources, see these care resources.
+Find more caregiving resources to help navigate the changing caregiving journey.
 For more information about COVID-19 and seasonal influenza, visit Centers for Disease Control (CDC) and the World Health Organization (WHO).